Frequently Asked Questions

 1. Do not add access for this member, that is, don't give them a username and password.

 2. Add them to the Personnel roster either during the account setup process or through the Personnel Info page.
-Be sure to include their email address so they can receive Gig Alerts.
+Be sure to include their email address so they can receive Gig Alerts and automated schedule update notifications.

-3. When you wish to distribute the gig information, send a Gig Alert.
-Email will be sent to any personnel on the gig, whether or not they have Where's The Gig access.
+3. When a gig is added or modified, email will be sent to any personnel on the gig, whether or not they have Where's The Gig access, when you have Automatic Schedule Update Notification enabled.
+If you want to send your notifications manually, use the Gig Alert feature.

 4. Click here for more information on Gig Alerts.